top of page

 Vessel.jpg

-Being devoid of human life, the paintings feel like spaces the viewer could step into.
+The paintings are less about documenting architecture and more about recreating an atmosphere or emotional experience.
+I try to translate the feeling of encountering these places into paint, allowing the work to function almost as a psychological space the viewer can step into.
 What has happened here, or is something about to happen?
 Should you keep walking, or look inside?
-I want to leave space for ambiguity, allowing the viewer to bring their own ideas and interpretations to what they are seeing.
+I want to leave space for ambiguity, allowing viewers to bring their own interpretations and emotional associations to the work.

-The unease, stillness and sense of presence I experience in these places is something I try to tune into and heighten through painting.
+The unease, stillness and quiet tension I experience in these places is something I try to heighten through painting.
 Rather than inventing atmosphere, I’m amplifying what already exists.
-In a way, I act as a conduit between the building and the viewer, translating a feeling that might otherwise go unnoticed.
+In that sense, the paintings become emotional portraits as much as depictions of physical structures.

-The structures themselves all exist and are places I have visited or feel connected to, but I may relocate them or alter their surroundings to heighten a sense of unease and to shape a particular mood.
+The buildings themselves all exist and are places I have visited or feel connected to, though I may relocate them or alter their surroundings to heighten a particular mood or emotional response.
 The titles are deliberately matter-of-fact and void of geographical reference, keeping the focus on atmosphere rather than specific location.

-After spending long periods painting these places, they begin to feel familiar—almost like old friends.
+After spending long periods painting these places, they begin to feel strangely familiar — almost like old friends.
 There’s something comforting in that, though also a sense of loss when they disappear.
 Several of the buildings I’ve painted no longer exist, adding a layer of fragility and quiet emptiness to the work.

 © 2026 by Zoë Marsden